freenas/freenas-docs/userguide/tn_initial.rst

    Entering the Default Gateway Address

-Save the changes you have made, exit the BIOS, and allow the system to boot.
+Save the changes, exit the BIOS, and allow the system to boot.

-To connect to the %brand% Storage Array using the out-of-band management port, input the configured IP address into a web browser from a computer that is either within the same network or which is directly wired to the array.
-As seen in :numref:`Figure %s <appliance40>`, a login prompt will appear.
+To connect to the %brand% Storage Array's out-of-band management port, enter the IP address into a web browser from a computer that is either within the same network or which is directly wired to the array.
+As shown in
+:numref:`Figure %s <appliance40>`,
+a login prompt appears.

 .. _appliance40: